GKhotyan/AppStoreListener/README.md

 All this changes are stored in database.
 And this program helps me to try some new technologies and approaches:
 - Spring Boot
+- AngularJS
+- MongoDB
+- Spring-data
+- gradle
 - groovy config
-- Spring-data
-- MongoDB
 - Jsoup
 - yml-properties
-- gradle
 - scheduled tasks
 - And internal libraries for:
     - Telegram API